kwladyka/cto-wladyka-eu/content/md/posts/2021/best-devops-choices/index.md

 - unnecessary complexity of coding pipeline steps
 - if you choose to host CI/CD on your own you will have to deal with breaking changes when update CI/CD software
 - bugs
-- luck of integrations
+- lack of integrations
-- luck of support
+- lack of support

 Sounds general, but this things are very frustrating, time consuming and increase complexity.
 Just don't do this yourself.
 Use SaaS and pay for it.
 You want to focus on your software.